Quickstart

 Write your first automation rule

-• Condition (optional): "Priority is Critical"
+• Condition (optional): leave empty

 8